Effective method

 Through treatment with a mild acid – an oxidizing agent – passive surfaces that have been lost during mechanical polishing or grinding can be restored.
 This is why passivation is an effective method to strengthen the passive layer, an integral part of Calamo's high-quality surface treatment offerings.

-Strengthening Natural Protection
+Reinforcing Stainless Steel’s Natural Protection

 What is Passivation?

-Chemical Post-treatment – Different from Pickling
+Chemical Post-Treatment – Different from Pickling

-Passivation – A Gentler Process
+Passivation – A Milder Process

-Post-treatment for Electropolishing
+Post-Treatment for Electropolishing

 Contact Calamo